-YMAC has long advocated on behalf of Traditional Owners – in particular, its members and clients – for stronger protections in relation to their cultural heritage, and we remain committed to doing so.
+YMAC has long advocated on behalf of Traditional Owners – in particular, its members and clients – for stronger protections in relation to cultural heritage, and we remain committed to doing so.

 Country is our mother, the provider and keeper of cultural belongings.
 Country and Culture go together.
 You can’t have one without the other.